 While rabbits are all unique individuals, they generally ease into their “golden years” starting around 5 years of age.
 When it comes to our senior bun friends, feeding suggestions should truly be focused on the individual pet’s overall condition and observed health concerns.
 It is always smart to include your veterinarian in this discussion, as they will be able to provide useful feedback in determining the overall nutritional profile that best suits your little one’s needs.
 While not always the case, many senior rabbits tend to go one of two very opposite directions as they age; they either lose weight and muscle mass or they become obese.
 Always start by seeking the advice of a trusted veterinarian, and ensure their annual wellness exam and bloodwork all check out before discussing the nutritional adjustments outlined below:

-- In some cases, a combination of the above may be used, or your veterinarian may suggest the inclusion of other calorie sources, like Critical Care – Herbivore.
+- Depending on your rabbit's health and nutrition status, your veterinarian may suggest the inclusion of other calorie sources, like Critical Care – Herbivore.

 The addition of alfalfa will provide your bunny with a tasty snack that happens to include a caloric boost as well as additional protein and calcium to help maintain muscle mass and bone health.